amperity/amperity-docs/amperity_amp360/source/destination_zendesk.rst

 .. sendto-zendesk-map-results-start

-Results that are sent to Zendesk must be correctly mapped to the following attributes, as required by the |ext_zendesk_rest_api_user|:
+Results that are sent to Zendesk must be correctly mapped to the following attributes, as required by the `Zendesk Users API <https://developer.zendesk.com/rest_api/docs/support/users#json-format-for-agent-or-admin-requests>`__ |ext_link|:

 .. list-table::
    :widths: 140 140 320